 - Reduces Episodes of Angina: Over the years, many small-scale studies have shown that taking CoQ10 may help to reduce episodes of angina and improve exercise capacity for those with angina.
 Therefore, in my clinical practice, I often recommended CoQ10 in combination with anti-anginal medications.

 Plus, the benefits of CoQ10 go beyond heart health.
-Studies show that supplementing with CoQ10 may delay the onset of Parkinson’s disease, improve brain health, prevent migraine headaches, and more.
+Studies show that supplementing with CoQ10 may delay the onset of Parkinson’s disease, improve brain health, prevent migraine headaches, help with macular degeneration, and more.

 Do You Have Enough CoQ10?